grpc/grpc.io/content/docs/quickstart/dart.md

 ### Generate gRPC code

-Next we need to update the gRPC code used by our application to use the new service definition.
+Before you can use the new service method, you need to recompile the updated proto file.

 From the `example/helloworld` directory, run: